zmebratu/BikeSharing/README.md

 ![plot](Images/Trips_by_Gender_(WeekdayperHour).png)

 * In the image above, 6pm on Thursday seems to be the time slot with the most male and female users.
 As for the unknown gender, 12pm on Saturday appears to have the maximum amount of users.
+But for both male and female, we can see there that users are more likely to use the bikes for work commutes.

 ##